 No matter what stage of startup you are at, there are amazing tools that can save you hours per day, automate repetitive marketing activities you otherwise wouldn’t do, and save you thousands on custom dev work.
 Screw that.

 So the hack is knowing what is awesome and what… is a waste of your time.
 Spending days researching and testing tools is for n00bs (or nerds like me).
 Neither do you want to end up with a stack of expensive, unused software that collect dust as you wait to remember to cancel your annual subscription and burn out your runway.

 In typical form, I’ve spent weeks researching and testing for you.
 I’ve bitten the bullet on your behalf to figure out what’s the best and most value.
 I’m going to keep looking out for awesome startups you can use and will report back on the best!
 Trust anything I recommend I’ve tested and have got feedback it’s the best (and not the most expensive).
+Some have recommender links.

 I can’t overstate this enough: if you want to start marketing automation and don’t code like a boss, don’t research, just get this.
 I spent 2 weeks researching trying to be cheap.
 This is the simplest possible tool to kick off and is your single required, core tool.

 Once you really understand stuff, you can check out Drip, but just get this to start.
 This area is complex and this makes it simple.
 It’s too simple once you get advanced, but bloggers who make $250k a MONTH still use it.
 It might seem expensive, but it’s not.
 Mailchimp sucks.
 Hubspot is a rip off.
 Infusionsoft is for when you’re bigger.